telerik/kendo-ui-core/docs/controls/editors/editor/how-to/make-inline-editor-toolbar-always-visible.md

 ---
-title: Make inline Editor toolbar always visible
+title: Make Inline Editor Toolbar Always Visible
-page_title: Make inline Editor toolbar always visible
+page_title: Make Inline Editor Toolbar Always Visible
 description: "Learn how to make the inline Editor toolbar always visible."
 slug: howto_make_inline_editor_toolbar_always_visible
 ---

-# Make the inline Editor's toolbar always visible
+# Make Inline Editor Toolbar Always Visible

 By design, the inline Editor's toolbar shows up when the widget is focused and is hidden when the Editor is blurred.

 The example below demonstrates how to force the toolbar to be always visible.

 ###### Example